-If you’re interested in taking an excursion inland from the coast, King City is a good choice.
+King City is a good choice if you’re interested in taking an excursion inland from the coast.
 Located in the Salinas Valley, King City is the gateway to Pinnacles National Park.

 King City, well-known for ranching and agriculture, was featured in John Steinbeck’s East of Eden.
-Visit the Monterey County Agricultural and Rural Life Museum while you’re in King City.
-This area is not to be confused with the King City Golf Course, which is in King City, Oregon.
+Visit the Monterey County Agricultural and Rural Life Museum in King City.
+This area is not to be confused with the King City Golf Course in King City, Oregon.

 See Related: Best National Parks in the USA

 Places to Stay near Point Sur State Historic Park

 Fernwood Resort is about 6.5 miles from Point Sur.
 This is one of the best motels in Big Sur to get away from it all.
 There are no TVs or phones in rooms, which are rustic and feature forest views.

 On the other hand, if you want to get in on some action, there’s live music on weekends, a restaurant, a bar, and a gift shop.
 Try your hand at table tennis on the back deck.